Top 10 Hardest Sports to Play

 P.S.
 I doubt any of you gymnasts and cheerleaders have to lose 10-20 pounds to do what you do.
 I doubt you have to give up meals and water while enduring the hardest practices of your lives.
 I highly doubt any of you would survive a single wrestling practice.
 If you think differently, then go ahead and test yourself.
 But I assure you, you won't believe you've got it hard after doing what we do.

-11 Soccer Association football, more commonly known as football or soccer, is a sport played between two teams of eleven players each.
+Association football, more commonly known as football or soccer, is a sport played between two teams of eleven players each.
 It is played with a spherical ball.
-The objective is to score the ball in the other teams goal.
+The objective is to score goals by getting the ball into the opposing team's net.
+Soccer is the most popular sport globally, governed by FIFA... read more

 I have been playing soccer all my life, and I can tell you that it's one of the hardest sports.
 Obviously, rugby and gymnastics beat us in strength and endurance, but soccer takes a lot of skill.
 First, you have to be able to sprint around with a ball, which might sound easy.
 But until you've tried sprinting at your fastest speed, you can't comment.